Late December 2012 North American storm complex: Mobile–Prichard, Alabama

 The tornado continued to the north at EF2 intensity, ripping roofs off of homes as it crossed Springhill Avenue.
 By this point, a tornado emergency was declared for areas of Downtown Mobile at 2300 UTC (5:00 p.m.
 CST) as the large tornado approached those areas, stating Midtown Mobile, Downtown Mobile, and Prichard, Alabama as potentially affected areas.
 The tornado then weakened slightly to high-end EF1 strength, damaged several more homes, and blew out windows at Mobile Infirmary Medical Center, a hospital of more than 500 beds.
 Automobiles in the parking lot at the hospital were damaged, with one being flipped.
-It continued through the Allenville neighborhood, across Interstate 165 and into Prichard.
+It continued through the Allenville neighborhood, across I-165 and into Prichard.
 Damage along this segment of the path ranged from mid-range to high-end EF1, as multiple small homes and apartment buildings were damaged, some of which sustained roof loss.
 It also tossed several shipping containers and damaged a warehouse facility, before producing additional minor EF0 damage in the Plateau neighborhood of Prichard and then lifting.
 Many trees and power lines were downed along the path, which totaled 5.7 mi.
 Several people suffered minor injuries.
 While only existing for eleven minutes, damage estimates to the cities of Mobile and Prichard totaled out at $1.35 million.

 The tornado followed a path just east of the weaker EF1 December 20 tornado, which also impacted Mobile.